Nianyi-GSND-Projects/GSND-5130-GP2/Thesis/Thesis.typ

 == Design Principle-based

-This style of approach started a bit later than the previous approach.
+Speaking on the general design principles, J. Nielsen has proposed a set of heuristics back in 1994 @nielsen1994enhancing.
+His work compared several published set of UI usability heuristics to determine what heuristics explain actual usability problems best.

+In 2008, usability heuristics on game UI started appearing.
-In 2008, _Pinelle at al_ collected a wide range of game reviews and developed 10 usability heuristics based on the coded categories @Pinelle2008heuristic.
+_Pinelle at al_ collected a wide range of game reviews and developed 10 usability heuristics based on the coded categories @Pinelle2008heuristic.

 _Desurvire_ and _Wiberg_ furtherly proposed a more refined and complete list of heuristics on game play in 2009 @Desurvire2009gameusability, called _Heuristics of Playability_ (PLAY) which can be applied game development to aid game developers in usability/playability research during the development cycle.

 Similar to @bergman2023effect, _Fagerholt_ and _Lorentzon_ tried a constructive approach by studying preliminary academical literatures in various related fields and formulating hypothesis how player immersion is connected to the user interfaces @fagerholt2009beyond.
 After evaluated by user studies and user tests, they proposed a set of guidelines that cover different aspects of the designing of an FPS game.

+/*
 Although with these heuristics it shall be easier to identify the usability problems in _Fortnite_, _Cheremnykh_'s research in 2024 showed that a one-size-fits-all approach to UX design or gamification may not be universally effective @cheremnykh2024gaming.
 Therefore in this research, we will use these previously proposed heuristics and frameworks only as a general guidance instead of a fixed rulebook.
+*/

 = Method